 Lead consultant, Cognition Education.

 Tū Ihi Rangi is a curriculum resource for kura kaupapa Māori.
 This resource explores what it means to be a thriving human, using Te Whare Tapa Whā as a framework and taking deep-dive storytelling sessions with our Māori Oympians as a basis for contextualised inquiry learning.
-The resource has been underpinned by cultural guidance from mātua Wairangi Jones and kura kaupapa Māori settings in the Whanganui-a-Tara region .
+The resource has been underpinned by cultural guidance from mātua Wairangi Jones (Te Arawa) and kura kaupapa Māori settings in the Whanganui-a-Tara region .